rapid7/insightconnect-plugins/plugins/microsoft_teams/help.md

 #### Remove Member from Team

-Remove a member from a team
+This action is used to remove a member from a team

 ##### Input